peterfairfield/anaxis/p/rian.md

 ## Writer

-Although not a Judge himself, Rian's
+Although not a Judge himself, Rian's works are widely read by the judges of the city.
+He writes of

 ## Hier of Silver